petternett/wordle-discord-bot/README.md

 # Wordle Discord Bot
 Self-hosted Discord bot.
 Gather and display statistics about Wordle games in a Discord channel or thread.

-For threads to work, use the latest discord.py version from [this repo](https://github.com/Rapptz/discord.py).

 ![The bot sending a message in a Discord channel](images/stats.png)

 ## Features
-- List all Wordle players
+- Lists all Wordle players in the server
-- Show a score of average guesses (lower is better)
+- Ranks players based on average number of guesses
-- Show each player's streak (useful if playing across multiple devices)
+- Keeps track of each player's streak (useful if playing across multiple devices)
-- Reads all previously posted
+- Reads all previously posted results

 ## Planned features
 - Details for specific players (`!wordle <user>`)
-- Count games played on hard mode
 - Earliest post in the day on average
 - Player with best started word on average
 - Fair overall game score (players who play more often get higher scores)